 It will also help you in writing your application and during

 OK … you now are armed with a lot of information.
 You have your value set selection criteria, your perfect job description and know your calling, you are nearly ready to look for jobs.

 The final step is to visualize or imagine the perfect job you have designed, put yourself into the image and experience how it feels.
 Does it feel right and comfortable?
 As you experience yourself in this job, you are programming your mind to find it for you.

 In earlier articles we talked about the reticular activating system in your brain, we are once again using this wonderful part of you to help you locate your perfect job.

 Now you can start looking at what is out there.
 Compare all jobs with your information to work out the match.
 If it totally doesn’t match, don’t waste your time and the corporations time with applying.

-If the job is close to your list, then apply but don’t be afraid to check out for more details when at interview they ask the “is there any questions you would like to ask us?” at the end of the interview.
+If the job is close to your list, then apply but don’t be afraid to check out for more details when at

 Most people assume that you need to look to find a perfect job different to the one you are in, which is not necessarily the case.

 I worked with one wonderful client who did everything in this article and then discovered that the job she was in was her perfect match!
 She had come to me as she hated her job and wanted to leave.

 She did her review and then discovered that she was in the perfect role for her to follow her calling.
 She then went back and asked herself “how can I implement my calling in what I do?”
 With this change of